Acceptable Usage Policy for Technology Resources

 Incidental personal use of computing resources is an exception to the general prohibition against the use of university equipment for anything other than official university business.
 Incidental use is defined as occasional personal use, of minimal time and duration, and results in no additional cost to the university.
 Incidental use must not interfere with assigned job responsibilities or be in violation of existing security and access rules.

 Users should report to an Technology Services manager, or to the individual in charge of their computing resource, information they may have concerning instances in which the above conditions have been or are being violated.
-When possible violations of these conditions of use are reported or discovered, I.T. managers reserve the right to begin an investigation of possible abuse.
-In this connection, I.T. managers, with due regard for the rights of privacy and other rights of users, have the authority to examine passwords, files, accounting information, printouts, or other material that may aid the investigation.
+When possible violations of these conditions of use are reported or discovered, Technology Services managers reserve the right to begin an investigation of possible abuse.
+In this connection, Technology Services managers, with due regard for the rights of privacy and other rights of users, have the authority to examine passwords, files, accounting information, printouts, or other material that may aid the investigation.
 Users, when requested, are expected to cooperate in such investigations.
 Failure to do so may be grounds for cancellation of access privileges.
-While an investigation is in progress, in order to prevent further possible unauthorized activity, an I.T. manager may suspend the authorization of computing services to the individual or account in question.
+While an investigation is in progress, in order to prevent further possible unauthorized activity, an Technology Services manager may suspend the authorization of computing services to the individual or account in question.

 When possible unauthorized use of computing resources is encountered, the Technology Services manager shall notify the user.
 The user is expected to take remedial action or to indicate that such use should be permitted.
-Should unauthorized use continue after notification of the user or should differences of opinion persist, these shall be brought to the attention of the I.T.
-Director for recommendations on further action.
-Upon the recommendation of the I.T.
-Director, I.T. managers may impose limitations on continued use of computing resources.
+Should unauthorized use continue after notification of the user or should differences of opinion persist, these shall be brought to the attention of the Technology Services Director for recommendations on further action.
+Upon the recommendation of the Technology Services Director, Technology Services managers may impose limitations on continued use of computing resources.
 Confirmation of unauthorized use of the computing facilities may also result in disciplinary review, as outlined in the following policies:

 Ethics, Conflict of Interest, and Gifts, (C-8)